JESUS 2.0 – Follow the Science

 This has been clearly demonstrated.

-If you know anything about Christianity for the past 2,000 years, this has to be something of a puzzle, because the theme for Christianity has not been “he died in order to prove the non-finality of death”, but “he died for your sins”.
+If you know anything about Christianity for the past 2,000 years, this has to be a big surprise, because the theme for Christianity has not been “he died in order to demonstrate the non-finality of death”, but “he died for your sins”.
 Furthermore, for 1600 years at least, the central symbol of Christianity has been the crucifix.

-1. The ambient culture of the time did not have the knowledge to support that piece of information.
+1. The ambient culture of the time did not have the knowledge to support an announcement of the non-finality of death.

-2. 2000 years later, we have such knowledge, about time, about matter, and about our own inner reality.
-So, we can give a more realistic explanation of the resurrection of Jesus.
+2. 2,000 years later, we have such knowledge, about time, about matter, and about our own inner reality.
+So, we can fully grasp the non-finality of death that is demonstrated in the resurrection of Jesus.

 3. During the intervening centuries between Jesus and now, humans have had so much pain from mass traumatization that a freedom-from-pain argument (“remission of sin”) was persuasive enough to attract them to Christian beliefs and practices.